AstelonM/LisaX/README.md

 `charCount, currency, embedDissect, namemc, ocr`

 __• User Commands:__
-`avatar, getDiscriminator, getEffectiveName, getNickname, id, getUsername, getRoles, nickname, userInfo`
+`avatar, getDiscriminator, getEffectiveName, getNickname, id, getUsername, getRoles, nickname, userInfo, note`

 Additionally, you can use //help <command> for more help on a command.